 What Are the Seven Deadly Sins?

-Lust, sloth, greed, gluttony, wrath, envy, and pride are considered to be the worst sins imaginable.
+Lust, sloth, greed, gluttony, wrath, envy, and pride are considered to be the worst sins and most deadly for our souls.
 “The early Roman Catholic Church taught that these sins could not be forgiven,” according to Roger Barrier.

-Are the Seven Deadly Sins Found in the Bible?
+Are the Seven Deadly Sins in the Bible?

 The Bible does not categorize pride, greed, lust, envy, gluttony, wrath, and sloth as the 'seven deadly sins.'
 They are mentioned by different names in all kinds of places.